van-richard/CodingNotes/_sources/notebooks/QuickStart/Navigation.md

 # Navigating

 ## Objective
-* Understand the general layout of the `terminal`, and how it differs from GUIs like `Finder`
+* Understand the general layout of the :term:`terminal`, and how it differs from GUIs like `Finder`
-* Find where your start, currently are, and can go in `terminal`
+* Find where your start, currently are, and can go in :term:`terminal`
 * See files/folders
 * Difference between absolute and relative paths

 ## Where are we?

-The first command to learn is `pwd` which stands for Print Working Directory.
-A lot of commands are named as an abbreviation of a word or words describing them. `pwd` tells you what your current or present working directory (folder) is.
+The first command to learn is :term:`pwd` which stands for Print Working Directory.
+A lot of commands are named as an abbreviation of a word or words describing them. :term:`pwd` tells you what your current or present working directory (folder) is.

 ```bash
 pwd